-What we think has a great impact on our body.
+What we think has a significant impact on our body.
 Our body remembers everything we experience.

-To show you how that work, we will conduct an experiment.
+To show you how that work, we will do an experiment.

 If you don’t mind, let your eyes gently close as you take in a nice abdominal breath.
 Imagine or pretend that you’re at home in your kitchen.